Bone Lead Testing Facility

 Professor Todd has reviewed for the National Institutes of Health and the American Public Health Association, and for Environmental Research, Environmental Health Perspectives, JAMA (Journal of the American Medical Association), Medical Physics and Physics in Medicine and Biology.
 He is a Contributing Editor to the American Journal of Industrial Medicine.

 In the aftermath of the WTC attacks, Professor Todd led all non-medical aspects of the provision of medical evaluation and subsequent treatment of WTC rescue and recovery workers.
 His compelling application to site the WTC General Responder Data Center at Mount Sinai was awarded in 2004.
-Professor Todd is currently the Director of this Center at Mount Sinai.
+Professor Todd is currently the Director of this Center at Mount Sinai, recently re-funded by the CDC/NIOSH through 2027.

-Professor Todd also developed, obtained funding for and now directs a North American tissue collection effort for lung cancer and mesothelioma from asbestos-exposed workers and their families.
+Professor Todd also developed, obtained funding for and now directs a North American tissue collection effort for lung cancer and mesothelioma in asbestos-exposed workers and their families.